cunymatthieu/tgenv/README.md

 0.9.9

 $ terragrunt --version
-terragrun v0.9.9
+terragrunt version v0.9.9

-Your version of terragrun is out of date!
+Your version of terragrunt is out of date!
 The latest version is 0.7.3.
 You can update by downloading from www.terragrunt.io

 $ echo 0.9.9 > .terragrunt-version